shahadul-17/CSE-511-Advanced-Algorithms/README.md

 **Sample output**

-In the console, show all the information of tasks that maximize total weight and print the total weight as well. e.g. for the above input, the output should look just like below
+In the console, show all the information of activities that maximize total priority and print the total priority as well. e.g. for the above input, the output should look just like below

-Selected tasks:
+Selected activities:
 7 18 20
 23 32 15

-Total weight: 35
+Total priority: 35